 Where to File

 File at the Chicago or Phoenix Lockbox, depending on where you live and whether your relative is also concurrently filing Form I-485, Application to Register Permanent Residence or Adjust Status.
-The addresses are listed here: Direct Filing Addresses for Form I-130 web page.
+For a complete list of addresses, visit our Direct Filing Addresses for Form I-130 webpage.

 If you reside outside of the United States where USCIS has an international office, you may file at the USCIS Chicago Lockbox facility.
-If you are a U.S. citizen filing for a spouse or unmarried child under the age of 21 or a parent (if you, the U.S. citizen, are 21 years of age or older), you may also file at the USCIS international office in the country in which you reside.
+If you are a U.S. citizen age 21 years or older and are filing for a spouse or unmarried child under the age of 21 or a parent, you may also file at the USCIS international office in the country in which you reside.